pwdd/pwdd.github.io/_posts/2017-03-30-functional-programming-design-data-flow.md

 // add(   40     ,    2   )  = 42
 ```

-In the example above, we can get the returned `42` in any point we start the evaluation.
+In the example above, we can get the answer `42` in any point we start the evaluation.
 There is no state being changed along the way to make the final result to be different.

 ## Reasoning about data